pablogarciaamolina/AscendingFede/README.md

 ###### SI: Inputs System

 As learned throughout the last weeks of the course, we are using an Event-Driven Architecture in our game.
 This comes in hand when managing the inputs.
 Given that our movements don't need to know what's happening to the inputs (they only need a command of what to do), we created three different events in the InputManager script (for moving, jumping and rotating).
 Employing the Input's GetAxis (for horizontal movement, which may be left-right) and GetKeyDown methods (for unique effects, such as jumping), we invoke the different subscribed objects.
-All the possible inputs are centralised in a Input Manager,
+All the possible inputs are centralised in a Input Manager.

-###### SP: Player's System

-In order to manage the different stats our player has, as well as its interactions with other objects (terrains, fireballs, etc.), we had to add pieces of code to our scripts

 ###### SIEO: Interaction between Objects System